 Press release from the Cade Museum

-The Cade and GHA are also continuing their vital work on the Invent Possible Project.
-The Cade-driven initiative provides internet access to Gainesville Housing Authority (GHA) residents, giving children invaluable access to online learning resources.
-The Cade and GHA are partnering with COX to bring internet to residents using COX’s Connect2Compete discounted service program.
-Funding is provided in part by the Community Foundation of North Central Florida.
+This coming year, the Cade Museum’s major community outreach project is The Invent Possible Project: Community Connectivity and Education.
+The goal of this initiative, driven by the Cade Museum, is to provide internet to Gainesville Housing Authority (GHA) residents, giving children invaluable access to online learning resources.
+The Cade and GHA are partnering with Cox, with support from the Community Foundation of North Central Florida, to bring internet to residents using Cox’s Connect2Compete discounted service program.

 Tickets to “Vintage Vines: The Science behind Beer, Wine and Charcuterie” may be purchased at bit.ly/CadeVintageVines.

 This event is sponsored by Adam Lee Law, David’s Barbeque, Florida Blue Farms, Gainesville Pediatric Associates, Emily Pritchett, and Beth Eng.